souly1/ion-number-picker/README.md

 - `sensitivity (optional)` - Define the scroll sensitivity. default is 0.17
 - `min` (optional) - define the first top value of the number selector.
 Default is 1
 - `max` (optional) - define the last bottom value of the number selector.
 Default is 100
+- `openPartScreenDrawerBarrier (optional)` - define the device height in pixels where any value higher than it will open drawer partially and not full screen. use 0 to always open as parital drawer. default is 420px
 - `ngDefault` (optional) - if ng-model is null then number selector open on this number as selected.
 Default is minimum value
 - `step` (optional) - define the step between the first and last values.
 Can be a float number or negative value.
 Default is 1
 - `control` (optional) - control element to control directive from outside (see notes below for details)